 Analyze, measure, tweak, repeat

-Unfortunately, it won’t be enough to integrate search into your website and hope for the best.
-Surely you also want to know about your goal progression and check the search’s performance and success.
+Unfortunately, integrating search into your website and hoping for the best will not be enough.
+You should surely also monitor your goal progression and check the search’s performance and success.

 Make sure that you can connect your website search solution to your analysis tool, such as Google Analytics.
 As a result, you can gain more detailed and insightful data about click rates, conversion and consumption rates, bounce rates, etc.